puffscoin/puffsjs-contract/docs/developer-guide.md

 ## NPM Practice

-Across all `ethjs-` repos, we enforce version hardening (i.e. "0.0.3" not "^0.0.3").
+Across all `puffsjs-` repos, we enforce version hardening (i.e. "0.0.3" not "^0.0.3").
 We want to reduce potential hazardous install changes from dependancies as much as possible to ensure package preformace, testing, security and design.
 Please make sure all your commits and PR's are version hardend if you are installing or removing new packages.

 After build staging it is the `lib` folder which actually gets published to NPM.
 This allows for easy inclusion into other modules which may not use babel transpiling or which may not support es2015+.